Related Blog Posts

 See Our Blog

-Switzerland has strict homeownership regulations linked to residency permits for Swiss residents and quotas for non-residents.
+Switzerland has strict homeownership regulations linked to residency permits for Swiss residents and quotas applicable to non-residents for swiss property financing.

 Non-resident foreigners that do not have a Swiss residency permit or links to Switzerland are generally only able to buy property in certain "holiday" regions.
 This essentially limits non-resident ownership to certain areas - mostly ski resorts.